donovan680/UAC-bypass/README.md

 **x64 Release** build of testAnything
 **x64 Release** build of copyFile

-The tool was tested on a Windows7 x64 bit machine
+The tool was tested on a Windows7  and  Windows10 x64 bits machine
 The source code in this form only works with the c# R.A.T client, but you can modify it for your own project
-## More Information
-You can read information related to contribution [here](https://github.com/AdvancedHacker101/Bypass-Uac/blob/master/CONTRIBUTING.md)
-You can read the Code of Conduct [here](https://github.com/AdvancedHacker101/Bypass-Uac/blob/master/CODE_OF_CONDUCT.md)
-You can view the project's licence [here](https://github.com/AdvancedHacker101/Bypass-Uac/blob/master/LICENSE)
-*Happy Coding*

-**-Advanced Hacking 101**